Divine Lotus Flower and its Splendid Healing Power

 • This beautiful flower blooms only in the morning and closes at night.

-Being the National Flower Of India, here is almost everything about this flower that you need to know.
+Being the National Flower of India, you must know almost everything about this flower.

 If you feel like surprising your loved ones, talking about flowers, you can give them amazing flower gift that will always stay close to their heart.